dockstore/bcc2020-training/docker-training/Instructions.md

 Even though we ran the hello-world docker container, you shouldn't see any output from the above command.
 This is because hello-world prints the welcome message and then immediately quits.
 If you had a longer running command (ex. sequence alignment to a reference genome) that may take hours, then you can use this command to view if it is still running.

 ### Part A - Running Containers
-Running a container can be as simple as one command!
 In the previous section you used the Docker CLI to run a basic hello-world container.
 In this section you will try running a slightly more advanced container called whalesay.
 Whalesay is a program that given some text, will print out an ASCII whale that is saying the text.
 It is based on a program called cowsay.

 The format for the run command is shown below
 ```shell